 When building out a DataCamp course, it's important to know what all the different parts of an exercise entail and how a student sees them when they take your course on datacamp.com or what we call on Campus.
 There are many parts to an exercise and they are each meant for a different part of the student experience; if you lack clarity in one part, you may start building out the wrong thing and delay the progress of your course's development.

 View the diagram below of an exercise on Campus and see how the different parts of the finished exercise map to what you build in Teach.

-- Exercise title.
-The exercise title will be available just above the exercise's context block and should clearing convey the objective of the exercise.
+Exercise title.
+The exercise title will be available just above the exercise's context block and should clearly convey the objective of the exercise.

-- Context.
+Context.
 The context of the exercise should thoroughly contextualize the exercise.
-The ideal context contains a learning objective, the motivation, and the expected outcomes.
+The ideal context contains a learning objective, motivation, and expected outcomes.

 "Show Hint"or use